 When it comes to pest control and pets, it can be helpful to keep this rule of thumb in mind; if it’s toxic to humans, then it’s toxic for your pets.
 Pets can be even more vulnerable to pesticides, as they can absorb pesticides through their feet, not just their mouth and nose.
 Smaller pets will also have a lower threshold before certain chemicals become toxic.

 Over the years, strides have been made to create safer pest control options for pets.
 For example, natural pesticides like white vinegar or cayenne pepper are non-toxic to pets — though they may cause intestinal distress if directly ingested.
+Some companies are even implementing natural fly-repellent tactics in pest control.
 These are great options if you’re looking for a DIY answer to your pest problems.
 There are also pet-friendly synthetic pesticides and pest control services that you can invest in if you want a more professional solution.